The Impact

 THE EVIDENCE

-The future of Teaching & Learning is bright
+The future of teaching and learning is bright

 A comprehensive monitoring and evaluation strategy considers a range of criteria to measure success for the Catalyst program.
 Explore some ways we are measuring early signs of the impact of Catalyst across the CECG archdiocese.

-Our ability to measure outcomes, impact and showcase the benefits of the Catalyst program for our teachers and students has been critical through the implementation to ensure success.
+Our ability to measure outcomes and impact, and to showcase the benefits of the Catalyst program for our teachers and students, has been critical throughout implementation to determine program success.
 As such, CECG engaged Deloitte Access Economics (DAE) as an external, objective evaluator to monitor and evaluate the program during the initial implementation period.

-The DAE evaluation of the approach sought to first understand a baseline analysis of system performance pre-Catalyst and then to establish an understanding of how Catalyst had been introduced and put into practice.
-From this understanding, DAE have published their findings on progress made over the course of the three-year implementation period, with an early assessment of the impact of Catalyst across the system.
+The DAE evaluation of the approach sought to establish a baseline analysis of system performance, pre-Catalyst, and understand how Catalyst was introduced and implemented.
+From this baseline, DAE has published their findings on progress made over the course of the three-year implementation period, providing an early assessment of the impact of Catalyst across the system.

 Read the report